Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 In most cases, the user works with the software through some top-level interface such as a GUI, CLI, or API.
 While the code itself might involve numerous layers of abstractions, the only one that matters to the user is the one they actually get to see and interact with.

 It doesn't even matter if a few layers deep there's a bug in some part of the system, as long as it never surfaces to the user and doesn't affect the provided functionality.
-Conversely, having full test coverage of all the lower-level pieces doesn't help if there's a defect in the user interface that prevents us from exposing those pieces to the consumer.
+Conversely, having full test coverage of all the lower-level pieces doesn't help if there's a defect in the user interface that prevents you from exposing those pieces to the consumer.

 Of course, if you want to ensure that something works correctly, you have to check that exact thing and see if it does.
 In our case, the best way to gain confidence in the system is to simulate how a real user would interact with the top-level interface and see if it works properly according to expectations.